This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 AI and machine learning have been topics of great debate recently, especially around AI's potential applications and the potential issues faced with its current uses.

-It is widely agreed that AI technology has proven itself to be one of the most transformative, door-opening inventions in the history of technology, let alone the history of mankind.
+It is widely agreed that modern AI technology has proven itself to be one of the most transformative, door-opening inventions in the history of technology, let alone the history of mankind.
 But with great power, comes great responsibility.
 Its transformative nature means the doors it opens swing both ways, offering the chance for both positive and negative outcomes.

 Those who aren't part of the AI world, or who don't work closely with it, have developed a negative perception of artificial intelligence, which so happens to be a large chunk of society.
 Afraid, skeptical, wary, distrustful, hesitant - the applicable terms are endless.
+This leads to a many wanting the regulate AI.

 Why are we scared of AI?